Definition of Tax Shelter

 There are mainly two types available which include the following:

-- Legitimate Tax Shelter: Using this shelter, a person generally generates income.
-For example retirement accounts.
+1. Legitimate Tax Shelter: Using this shelter, a person generally generates income.
+For example, retirement accounts.

-- Abusive Tax Shelter: Using this shelter, a person only saves its money from the tax which generally does not generate income.
+2. Abusive Tax Shelter: Using this shelter, a person only saves its money from the tax, which generally does not generate income.

 Effects of Tax Shelter

 From an individual or company’s point of view, tax shelters are beneficial without any doubt.
 They can have positive effects on society too.
 This can be because of the fact that for a few large beneficial tax shelters, erosion of its tax base could be a minute or an acceptable loss.
 This is possible in the case of charitable contributions.
-However, there are certain tax shelters too that are not at all harmful or has social benefits at all.
+However, certain tax shelters are not at all harmful or have social benefits at all.

 How Did Tax Shelters Work?